M20190649/master-thesis-code/NOTES.md

 I see most success in the last 4 ones

 Future Work: Implement ANN for interpolation as tested in the paper

+## 29.02.2020

+* Implemented first version of IDW -> Definitely has potential for better performance implementation (I am just a python/numpy/scipy noob)